tigerabrodi/rate-limiter/README.md

   5. OR If counter has not reached the request limit, increment it.
   6. ELSE Tell client 429, too many requests.

+  Analogy for clarification: Imagine a movie theater that sells tickets for each show.
+They have a policy: only 100 tickets can be sold per hour.
+This is to manage the crowd and ensure a comfortable experience for everyone.
+Each hour is a 'window' of time.
+At the start of each hour (say, 2 PM), the ticket count resets, regardless of how many were sold in the previous hour.
+If they reach 100 tickets at 2:45 PM, no more tickets are sold until 3 PM, when the next window starts.

   ```ts
 export const rateLimitMiddleware = (
   req: express.Request,